-The LSU Law Center’s Moot Court Program has moved up seven spots to #40 in the nation in rankings released by the Blakely Advocacy Institute for the 2014-15 academic year.
+The LSU Law Center’s Moot Court Program moved up 13 spots to No. 27 in the 2015-16 academic year in national rankings released by the Blakely Advocacy Institute.

-94% of graduates of the Class of 2014 (with 98% reporting) were employed as of 10 months after graduation.
-Some 81% of the graduates were employed in positions where bar passage was required; an additional 11% were employed in positions where J.D. was an advantage.
+94 percent of graduates of the Class of 2014 (with 98 percent reporting) were employed as of 10 months after graduation.
+Some 81 percent of the graduates were employed in positions where bar passage was required; an additional 11 percent were employed in positions where J.D. was an advantage.
 Click here for the Employment and Salary report.

 The LSU Law Center's Juvenile Defense Clinic received the 2012 Children's Law Award from the Louisiana State Bar Association.

 In 2012, the LSU Law Center received formal approval from the Louisiana Board of Regents and the LSU Board of Supervisors to establish an Energy Law Center, the first such center in Louisiana and one of a handful operating in law schools nationwide.
 The Center prepares lawyers for the full range of 21st century practice in the complex world of energy law.
 The Graduate Certificate in Energy Law and Policy (the “Energy Certificate”) allows the Paul M. Hebert Law Center to officially recognize students who have demonstrated substantial competence in the study of energy law and related subject matter.

 23 of the LSU Law Center's full-time faculty hold the rank of Full Professor.

 There were 715 applicants for the 2015-16 first-year class for an enrolled class of 172 students.